Susan Barrantes: Divorce and second marriage

 In 1972, Susan caused a stir in society circles by leaving her family to move to Argentina with professional polo player Héctor Barrantes.
 Her daughters were then raised by their father Ronald with the help of extended family.
 Susan and Ronald divorced in 1974, and in 1975 she married Barrantes.

 Susan and her new husband moved to the ranch-manor "El Pucará" in Tres Lomas, Argentina.
 In her writings and filmographic work, she recorded that aside from the birth of her two daughters, her life in Argentina was the happiest time of her life personally and professionally, since she had the chance to explore and develop a documentary film career that combined her two passions, polo and film.
 She also assisted her husband's business of breeding polo ponies and cattle until his death from cancer in 1990.

 Widowhood brought financial difficulties for Susan, and she once again decided to start afresh.
 Selling more than half the farm to the polo-playing Australian media magnate Kerry Packer, she relocated to a large flat in the Recoleta-Palermo borough of Buenos Aires and set up a television production company, making films about horses.

 Susan remained firm friends with Prince Charles, who contributed a foreword to her book Polo.

 Death

 While returning to her country home on 19 September 1998, the Rover 400 she was driving collided head on with a Renault catering truck on a two-lane highway in flat countryside.
-The driver of the truck, Jose Maria Rodriguez, suffered a broken ankle, but Barrantes was not wearing a safety belt and was decapitated, aged 61.
+The driver of the truck, Jose Maria Rodriguez, suffered a broken ankle, but Barrantes was not wearing a seat belt and was decapitated, aged 61.
 Barrantes' 25-year-old nephew, Raphael, was in her car and was hospitalised with minor injuries.
 Barrantes had been involved in a road traffic crash the year before when her car flipped an estimated seven times.

 Susan is buried beside her second husband in a vault beneath her home, next to a polo field on the "El Pucara" estate in Tres Lomas, Argentina.
 Her death came just one year after that of her daughter's former sister-in-law Diana, Princess of Wales, whose funeral she and Sarah had both attended.